Navigation auf uzh.ch

 Antonio Hautle

-Antonio Hautle is since 2015 the Executive Director of the UN Global Compact Network Switzerland& Liechtenstein.
-Prior to this position, he was the director of Fastenopfer (Development NGO) from 2001 until 2013 and the director of the Social Department of the State of Lucerne from 2013 until 2015.
+Antonio Hautle is since 2015 the Executive Director of the UN Global Compact Network Switzerland & Liechtenstein.
+Before this position, he was the director of Fastenopfer (Development NGO) from 2001 until 2013 and the director of the Social Department of the State of Lucerne from 2013 until 2015.
 Hautle has a background in Philosophy, Business Ethics and Catholic Theology (Elève titulaire, École Biblique et Archéologique Française Jérusalem, Master Pontificia Università Gregoriana, Rome) and holds a Master in Business Administration from the HEC University of Geneva.

 Fernanda Hopenhaym